McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.1.0

-- **Change**: In case the site's structure contains addional *.md files not part of the site (eg files that are meant to be included by site pages - see `CHANGELOG.md` in the exampleSite), they will now be ignored by the search.
+- **Change**: In case the site's structure contains additional *.md files not part of the site (eg files that are meant to be included by site pages - see `CHANGELOG.md` in the exampleSite), they will now be ignored by the search.

 - **New**: Hidden pages are indexed for the site search by default.
 You can now turn off this behavior by setting `disableSearchHiddenPages=true` in your `config.toml`.